What is the Health Services Research Programme?

 - Information and support needs

-Myeloma patients can take part in future studies by joining our patient and carer research panel.
+Myeloma patients and carers can learn about taking part in our projects by joining our patient and carer research panel.